Perfect Day / Albert Camus

 The weather was Mediterranean – turquoise sea, cloudless deep blue sky, intense heat on the face.
 It reminded me of Cannes in the late spring.
 God, how fantastic!

-I let Marina go on the mini-rollercoaster at the seafront fairground and took plenty of photographs of her, and the seascape.
-I realised I was equipped with three cameras: my 1961 Kodak Retina, 1970s Nikon FM with superb 200mm and 28mm lenses, and my 2005 mobile phone camera, which hardly represents progress.
+I was equipped with three cameras: my 1961 Kodak Retina, 1970s Nikon FM with superb 200mm and 28mm lenses, and my 2005 mobile phone camera, which hardly represents progress.
 Nonetheless, I took pictures with the full trinity during the course of the day.

 As I sip my second Grolsch and see the sun gently go down over our Sussex garden, I cannot help but reflect it has been the Perfect Day.